 A Short History

-When building programmes to support these specific children, Jan recognised the fact that every child has different needs and so she moved towards devising a programme that would be capable of as much variation as the students that it sought to support.
+It quickly became apparent that there was a need for a programme that directly supported children in the challenges posed by the UK's National Curriculum every day at school, not just at test time.
+Every child has different needs and so development moved towards devising a programme that would be capable of as much variation as the students that it sought to support.

 Our Philosophy